- New York University School of Law (J.D., 2007)

 Co-Chair, Information Privacy & Security Practice

-Abraham J. Rein is an Associate in the Firm's Internal Investigations & White Collar Defense Group and Co-Chair of its Information Privacy & Security Group, and a member of the Firm's Diversity Committee.
+Abraham J. Rein is a Principal in the Firm's Internal Investigations & White Collar Defense Group and Co-Chair of its Information Privacy & Security Group, and a member of the Firm's Diversity Committee.
 He focuses particularly on the intersection of technology and the law, advising clients on legal aspects of data security, social media compliance, electronic discovery, the application of certain constitutional rights in a digital era, and related topics.
 Mr. Rein, who co-founded and served as a managing partner of a web development firm prior to his career in law, brings a keen understanding of the internet and technology to his practice.
 Along with White Collar Practice Group Chair Ron Levine, Mr. Rein was part of the team that won the groundbreaking Facebook speech case, United States v.
 Elonis, in the Supreme Court of the United States.

 Mr. Rein defends clients in a broad spectrum of industries, including health care, pharmaceutical, medical device, hospitality, insurance, financial services, securities, communications, defense, and transportation.
 His work focuses on representing individuals and businesses facing government scrutiny, ranging in scope from securities regulation to insider trading, tax, immigration, False Claims Act, and complex regulatory matters.
 He also assists companies with internal investigations, whether prompted by a government inquiry, a purported whistleblower, or otherwise.